huggingface/blog/supercharge-customer-service-with-nlp.md

 ```

-Special tokens have been added in the vocabulary, make sure the associated word embeddings are fine-tuned or trained.

 As mentioned before, we will use the `"review_body"` as the model's input and `"stars"` as the model's target.
 Next, we make use of the tokenizer to transform the input into a sequence of token ids that can be understood by the model.
 The tokenizer does exactly this and can also help you to limit your input data to a certain length to not run into a memory issue.
 Here, we limit